Open-EO/openeo.org/documentation/1.0/javascript/index.md

 datacube = builder.reduce_dimension(datacube, min, "t");
 ```

-The datacube is now reduced by the time dimension named `t`, by taking the maximum value of the timeseries values.
+The datacube is now reduced by the time dimension named `t`, by taking the minimum value of the timeseries values.
 Now the datacube has no time dimension left.
-Other so called "reducer" processes exist, e.g. for computing minimum and mean values.
+Other so called "reducer" processes exist, e.g. for computing maximum and mean values.

 ::: tip Note
 Everything applied to the datacube at this point is neither executed locally on your machine nor executed on the back-end.
-It just defines the input data and process chain the back-end needs to apply, when sending and executing the datacube at the back-end.
+It just defines the input data and process chain the back-end needs to apply when it sends the datacube to the back-end and executes it there.
 How this can be done is the topic of the next chapter.
 :::